-- The District had no U.S. Treasury Obligations as of June 30, 2020, and held approximately \$14.0 million as of June 30, 2019, and are classified as Level 2 of the fair value hierarchy.
-These investments are typically traded in the secondary market and are valued by a pricing service using available market information and pricing models and methodologies such as benchmark curves, benchmarking of like securities and bid, mean and ask evaluations. - U.S. Agency Obligations of approximately \$20.1 million and approximately \$60.2 million as of June 30, 2020 and June 30, 2019, respectively, are classified as Level 2 of the fair value hierarchy.
-These investments are typically traded in the secondary market and are valued by a pricing service using available market information with processes such as matrix pricing and option adjusted spread pricing models and methodologies. - Supranational Obligations of approximately \$2.0 million as of June 30, 2020, and approximately \$5.0 million as of June 30, 2019, are classified as Level 2 of the fair value hierarchy.
-These investments are typically traded in the secondary market and are valued by a pricing service using available market information with similar quality, maturity, or, use analytical models which may incorporate spreads, interest rated data and market/sector views.
+- The District had no U.S. Agency Obligations as of June 30, 2021, and held approximately \$20.1 million as of June 30, 2020, and are classified as Level 2 of the fair value hierarchy.
+These investments are typically traded in the secondary market and are valued by a pricing service using available market information with processes such as matrix pricing and option adjusted spread pricing models and methodologies. - The District had no Supranational Obligations as of June 30, 2021, and held approximately \$2.0 million as of June 30, 2020, and are classified as Level 2 of the fair value hierarchy.
+These investments are typically traded in the secondary market and are valued by a pricing service using available market information with similar quality, maturity, or, use analytical models which may incorporate spreads, interest related data and market/sector views.

-Notes to the Basic Financial Statements Fiscal Years Ended June 30, 2020 and June 30, 2019
+Notes to the Basic Financial Statements Fiscal Years Ended June 30, 2021 and June 30, 2020